techidaily/site-android-frp/source/_posts/easy-guide-to-huawei-p60-frp-bypass-with-best-methods-by-drfone-android.md

 The ****Huawei P60 FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Huawei P60 device after it has been reset.
 By requesting the Google account credentials tied to the Huawei P60 device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Huawei P60 device.
 In essence, the Huawei P60 FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Huawei P60 device, providing additional protection.
-Each [Huawei device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Huawei device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Huawei P60 device.
 It activates when you perform a factory reset on your Huawei smartphone without signing out of the associated Google account.

 ### Usage of Huawei P60 FRP Code